JiJi190/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of the html elements of a page.
+It's a tree of nodes we can use as an interface to interact with and manipulate the webpage.

 2. What is an event?

+An event is anything done to a webpage by the user such as a key press, mouse click, or scroll function.

 3. What is an event listener?

+An event listener is an instruction telling the js file to wait for a certain event to happen and then react accordingly.

 4. Why would we convert a NodeList into an Array?

+It makes it easier to manipulate with javascript.

 5. What is a component?

+Components are basic pieces of web app development.
+They add interactive functionality for users and keeps the page neat while still containing a jumble of content.

 ### Git Set up